-The goal of the Yankee Fork Floodplain Restoration Project is to restore natural river channel characteristics, floodplain function, hydraulic and sediment regimes, and aquatic habitat within the dredged reach of the Yankee Fork.
+The goal of the Yankee Floodplain Restoration Project is to restore natural river channel characteristics, floodplain function, hydraulic and sediment regimes, and aquatic habitat within the dredged reach of the Yankee Fork.
 The focus is to address impacts to the Yankee Fork population of spring/summer Chinook salmon.
 The project also benefits the Upper Mainstem Salmon population of steelhead as well as bull trout.

-One priority of the ESA-HRP is to augment the Yankee Fork Floodplain Restoration Project.
+A priority of the ESA-HRP is to augment the Yankee Fork Floodplain Restoration Project.
 The ESA-HRP will develop, plan, assess, and implement habitat restoration actions with clearly defined habitat objectives to address limiting factors and be consistent with the subbasin management plan and draft recovery plan.
-Any actions implemented within the Yankee Fork will be distinct from the actions implemented by the Yankee Fork Floodplain Restoration Project.
-However, actions will be coordinated between the projects to ensure maximum efficiencies, from both administrative and effectiveness perspectives.
-Actions coordinated so that they are near or result in areas restored to high quality may have the greatest relative contribution to productive fish populations.